benjohnbarnes/Service/README.md

 * A telemetry interface that response parsing errors should be dispatched to.
 * Optional additional headers that client can configure.

-The `Context` allow these to be cleanly injected to service definitions without pulling them out of globals, or needing to explicitly pass these dependencies about.
+The `Context` lets these to be cleanly injected in to service definitions without looking for thiem in globals, or needing to explicitly pass these dependencies about.

 ## Managing multiple environments

 The `Context` of the `URLServiceProvider` should provide a mechanism for mapping from service paths to URLs.
 This is an effective mechanism to redirect a module to alternative environments such as staging and production.
 Switching between environments is opaque to modules making use of services.

-This provides part of claimed benefit 5.
+This provides part of claimed benefit 6.

 ## Stubbing Services

 The `URLServiceProviding` dependency of `CatalogueModule` lets any conforming type be injected.
 As well as a production factory `URLServiceProvider` that uses a `URLService` instance, it is possible to inject a stub.
 Giving the module a stub lets all its services be replaced with local stubs.
 These could read from JSON files, use a local database, or even run ad-hoc code.
 The approach scales to a whole App so that it can be run entirely against local stubbed services for various usage scenarios.

-This provides the other claimed benefits of 5.
+This provides the rest of CB 6.